Eugene has a keen interest in DIY and gardening. Over a 40 year period he has also become self taught in garden power tool maintenance.

 Check the oil level is ok before starting:

 - Move the mower to a level surface, remove the dip stick and wipe clean.

 - Check the oil is between the high and low marks before starting.
 Top up if necessary.
 Oil should be changed after every 25 to 50 hours of run time as advised in your engine manual.
 An oil change is reasonable easy to do.
 You can find more details in my guide How to Change Lawn Mower Oil.

 How Do You Start a Small Engine?

-- Press the primer button (if fitted) about 8 times
+- Press the primer button (if fitted) about eight times.

 - Allow the engine to reach top speed before using.
-If the engine has a manual choke, turn it off after about 5 seconds
+If the engine has a manual choke, turn it off after about five seconds.

 Use fresh gas.
 Don't use old gasoline which can cause difficult starting.
 Make sure there is enough fuel in the gas tank and check the vent in the tank cap is unblocked

 Check the spark lead is firmly attached to the plug, and the plug is tightly screwed in.
 Try replacing spark plug with a new one